openhwgroup/cva6/tools/vptool/VPTOOL-readme.txt

 - vptool                      the code of `VPTOOL`
 - vptool-example              an example of `VPTOOL` configuration with a verification database
   - runme.sh                  a shell script to run `VPTOOL` with the example database
-  - example_database          Verification Plan data and `VPTOOL` administrative files for the example
+  - example-database          Verification Plan data and `VPTOOL` administrative files for the example
     - vptool                  location of `VPTOOL` configuration and lock files
       - vp_config.py          `VPTOOL` configuration file for the example
-      -
+      - locked_ip.pick        `VPTOOL` lock file (identifies which user has exclusive access to which feature)
-    - ip_dir                  directory holding the verification Plan data
+    - ip_dir                  directory holding the Verification Plan database
       - core-v                arbitrary subdirectory level (to accommodate site/organization conventions)
         - cva6                another arbitrary subdirectory level
           - VP_IP000.pck      database file of first feature